nklabs/libnklabs/doc/nkserialize.md

 * Strings, such as "abc".
 C language escape sequences are allowed within strings.
 * Structures, such as { a:1, b:2, c:3 }.
 The member names follow the rules for C identifiers.
 * Arrays, such as [ "first", "second", "third" ].
 The types of all the members must be the same, but they can be complex types such as structures.
+* Arrays may be fixed-length or variable length.
 * Tables, such as ( name, ssno : "joe", "123-45-6890" : "bill", "111-22-3333" ).
 There is a header row specifying the column names followed by 0 or more data rows.
 The deserialized format of a table is an array of structures.
-Tables are printed so that they can be imported into spreadsheets.
+Tables are printed so that they can be cut and pasted into spreadsheets.

 nkserialize is schema driven.
 This means that a schema determines which types and fields are expected in the serialized string.
 If you add an extra